Skip to main content

 AAFA will be sending a letter in support of an annual standard of 8 µg/m3 and a daily standard of 25 µg/m3.
 Science shows that these levels will save thousands of lives, advance environmental justice, and protect our health.

-You can add your voice by filling out the form below.
-AAFA will then collect the responses and submit your responses to the EPA.
+You can add your voice.
+AAFA will collect your responses and submit them to the EPA.

 Thank you for your advocacy!